The movement in the house those past few days were more than the last months combined.

 Looking at them, I understood why mama bought us new clothes, but even those clothes could not match their rags.
 It was then that it dawned on me that we were poor.

-I walked in behind them quietly with my bucket in hand, when I had someone whispering my name.
+I walked in behind them quietly with my bucket in hand, when I heard someone whispering my name.
 ‘Ajoke’, ‘joke’!, that was certainly mama, I went round the back of the house only to see my mother holding the new clothes she bought for me in her hand.

 Mama was ashamed too, I could see it, her gaze wouldn’t even meet mine.
 I wore the clothes hurriedly as tears welled up in my eyes.